velezj/family-rpg-1/notes/names.md

 - Ruk Xenobiologist: Drof
   - starts looking at planet disappearances as "biological" after sample of black matter is unable to be analyzed by science division.
-  - Often works with Chiden when tracking new allies.
+  - Often works with Ganut when tracking new allies.

 # Federation